Implications of Luc Montagnier’s Works Upon Scientific Understanding of Ultra Dilutions

 He did admit that he wasn’t working with the very high dilution levels normally used in homeopathy: “We ﬁnd that with DNA, we cannot work at the extremely high dilutions used in homeopathy; we cannot go further than a 10-18 dilution, or we lose the signal.
 But even at 10-18, you can calculate that there is not a single molecule of DNA left.
 And yet we detect a signal.”

 What happened was that people interested in ‘ultra-scientific’ and ‘dynamic’ interpretation of homeopathy actually hijacked his theory.
-Only because he said he could detect ‘electromagnetic signals’ showing the presence of ‘molecular memory of dugs’ in high dilutions, these theoreticians used it to rationalize their pseudoscientific concepts of ‘resonance’, ‘vibrations’, frequencies’, ‘drug transmissions’, ‘radionics’, ‘drug teleportation’ and the like they use in explaining homeopathy.
+Only because he said he could detect ‘electromagnetic signals’ showing the presence of ‘molecular memory of dugs’ in high dilutions, these theoreticians used it to justify their pseudoscientific concepts of ‘resonance’, ‘vibrations’, frequencies’, ‘drug transmissions’, ‘radionics’, ‘drug teleportation’ and the like they use in explaining homeopathy.

 Luc Montagnier’s limitation lies in the fact that he could not understand the concept of ‘molecular imprinting’.
 If he could have explained the phenomenon he observed in terms of ‘molecular imprinting’, instead of ‘mimicking’ and ‘vibrations’, the situation would have been entirely different.
-If he could have gone a bit forward and explained the source of ‘electromagnetic signals’ as ‘molecular imprints’, he could have avoided the ‘occult’ homeopaths and ‘spiritual homeopaths hijacking and misusing his statements for their ulterior motives.
+If he could have gone a bit forward and explained WATER CLUSTERS acting as the source of ‘electromagnetic signals’ as ‘molecular imprints’, he could have avoided the ‘occult’ homeopaths and ‘spiritual homeopaths hijacking and misusing his statements for their ulterior motives.

 To be more exact, Montagnier should have said: “high dilutions of something are not nothing- hey are water structures which are ‘three-dimensional negative molecular imprints’ of original molecules.”
 Not mimics’ .
 That could have made a big difference for homeopathy.

-According to Luc Montaigner, the ‘nanostructures’ formed in high dilutions are ‘mimics’ of original molecules.
+According to Luc Montaigner, the ‘water structures’ formed in high dilutions are ‘mimics’ of original molecules.
 But in terms of modern molecular imprinting technology, ‘molecular imprints’ are 3d structures with configurations just complementary to original molecules.
 If we consider original molecules as ‘keys’, montaigner consider ‘nanostructures’ as duplicate keys.
 According to my concept, ‘molecular imprints’ are ‘artificial key holes’ that could act as ‘artificial binding sites’ for original keys or keys similar to them.
 Molecular imprints bind to the pathogenic molecules due to complementary configuration, exactly like a key hole binds to a key.
 Molecular imprinting produces artificial ‘key-holes’, not ‘duplicate keys.’
 Once we understand this difference in perceptions, it would be easy for us to understand ‘similia similibus curentur’ scientifically.